 A different group of scholars at the intersection of innovation economics and economic geography has studied the role of labour flows as conduits of knowledge diffusion, typically focusing on the mobility of highly skilled workers, such as inventors.
-However, although the spatial limits to mobility are central in much of this research, also here, the question of whether there are inter-industry constraints to labour mobility has typically been neglected.
+However, although the spatial limits to mobility are central in much of this research, also here, the question of whether there are interindustry constraints to labour mobility has typically been neglected.

 A second debate to which our work relates takes place in the literature on inter-industry relatedness.
-In spite of the relative neglect of inter-industry labour flows in labor and innovation economics, an increasing number of papers has turned to such flows as an expression of inter-industry relatedness.
+In spite of the relative neglect of inter-industry labour flows in labor and innovation economics, an increasing number of papers has turned to such flows as an expression of interindustry relatedness.
 These papers assume that human capital is to some extent industry specific.
 Consequently, labour flows are constrained and will predominantly take place between industries with similar human-capital requirements.
 This has resulted in labor-flow-based skill-relatedness measures, which have been used in a variety of papers.
 In accordance with this literature, a second set of stylized facts analyzes inter-industry labour flows through the prism of skill relatedness.
 In particular, we are interested in four issues.
 First, how volatile are skill-relatedness structures?
 That is, do they change much from one year to the next or are they relatively stable?
 Second, how generalare skill-relatedness measures?
 That is, do different types of workers exhibit different skill-relatedness patterns?
 Third, given that many workers tend to search for jobs in their own region, skill-relatedness measures may just reflect industrial allocation patterns.
-We therefore ask: do short-distance and long-distance flows differ in the skill-relatedness measures vis-a-vis alternative relatedness measures?
+We therefore ask: do short-distance and long-distance flows differ in the skill-relatedness structure they exhibit?
+Fourth and finally, we ask: what is the predictive validity of skill-relatedness measures vis-a-vis alternative relatedness measures?